Là Jiāo Jiàng is a delicious Chinese spicy chili sauce that puts a wow into all of your Chinese recipes that need a little kick.

 The first offender on the list was "wheat".
 Oh, lucky me, I'm gluten intolerant.
 Then the second item on the ingredient was sugar, I ask why?
 Then of course some flavor enhancers, sulfites and some weird things I cannot pronounce but I am sure it should not be in our food.

-I really am a huge fan of Lee Kum Lee products, but just don't want the additives, so I looked at the back of the ingredient list on the jars to see what items I would be using and not be using in Bam's Kitchen.
+I really am a huge fan of Lee Kum Lee products, but just don't want the additives, so I looked at the back of the ingredient list on the jars to see what items I would be using and not be using in Healthy World Cuisine.
 I did not have a recipe to follow, just the ingredients in Bam's test Kitchen.
 I tried many versions, several different times, and several different ways to get the end result I liked.
 Below is a picture of fermented black beans with garlic.

 Wow!!!
 Wee!!!
 My sinuses are so clear now!!!!!
 Now a little word to the wise on this whole procedure, ventilate, ventilate and make sure you ventilate your kitchen when making these little sauces.
 After chopping the chilies, do not touch your face, eyes or use the bathroom until you wash your hands super well.
 You have to just trust me on this as I might blush if I have to go on to explain this in detail.